ravenrebels/demo-site-with-ravencoin-authentication/README.md

 ## How it works
 Just three steps, create the authentication order, pull/poll the status of the order, say hello to the user.
 That's it.
-- The web sites requests a authentication order from the Identity Provider (idp.ravenrebels.com) and get `orderRef`(id) and `endUserURL` back
+- The web site requests a authentication order from the Identity Provider (idp.ravenrebels.com) and get `orderRef`(id) and `endUserURL` back
-- The web sites opens `endUserURL` in a new window/tab so that the end user can fill out the authentication form.
+- The web site opens `endUserURL` in a new window/tab so that the end user can fill out the authentication form.
 - The web site starts pulling status and when status is "complete" the response contains nft (Unique Asset), address and signature.